villano-lab/ntransporter/cross_sections/README.md

 Elastic and inelastic cross sections are added together to calculate the scattering cross sections $\Sigma_{sg}$, while all four are added together to calculate the total cross sections $\Sigma_{tg}$.

+## Evaluating Differential Cross Sections

+The differential cross sections in `NT_DX` are evaluated using Monte Carlo methods with `Geant4`.
+For each value of $g'$ (initial group) from 1 to $G$, we generate a sample of energies $E_{g'k}$ (indexed by the variable $k$) according to a $1/E$ distribution between $E_{g'}$ and $E_{g'-1}$.

+The `Geant4` method `G4ParticleHPElastic::ApplyYourself` is called on the neutron of each generated energy, which simulates a single elastic scatter and returns the parameters of the neutron post-collision.
+The final energy $E_{fk}$ is recorded.
+A matrix of counts is kept, and when the final energy is generated, the entry of the counts matrix $C_{g'g}$ is incremented, where $E_{g}\leq{E_{fk}\leq}E_{g-1}$.

+This procedure is calculated for each initial group $g'$ until the desired statistics are reached.
+As currently implemented, there are two halting criteria for the simulation.
+When either one of the following is met, the simulation halts and moves on to the next initial group $g'$:

+1. The counts in the group representing the largest energy loss, i.e., the maximum $g$ such that $C_{g'g}>0$, reaches 1,000.
+This ensures, when the "tail" of the differential cross section does not extend too far (particularly in heavy nuclei), that the statistics in the few groups that *do* involve energy loss will maintain reasonable statistical uncertainty, approx. 3.1%.

+2. The self-scattering count $C_{g'g'}$ reaches $10^5$.
+This saves a substantial amount of computation time for differential cross sections with long tails, particularly in hydrogenated materials.
+This ensures that the tail entries, which may take an extremely long time to reach $10^3$ counts and will have much larger relative uncertainties, are guaranteed to be no larger than 1% of the total cross section $\Sigma_{sg'}$.

+After all simulation is complete, the elements of the differential cross section matrix $\Sigma_{sg'g}$ are calculated as:

+$\Sigma_{sg'g}=\Sigma_{sg'}C_{g'g}/\sum_{g''}C_{g'g''}$

+(recall the differential cross section is normalized over final states, thus the summation in the denominator is over the second index).